In honor of and with deep appreciation, this goes out to our veterans.

 Got in last nite about 9:30 and got up at 4:30 this morning.
 Sure was a change for me.

+Well how do you feel by now.
+I hope you are fine.
+I sure hated to go to bed last nite all by myself.
 I was talking to Carl P. today he said the folks was up at Winterset last nite did you go along if you did, did you have a good time?

 Well sweetheart I guess I’ll ring off for now And please take care of yourself and don’t worry about nothing tell all the folks I said Hello.
+Don’t write till you hear from me again because I probably won’t be here long enough to get any mail.

 Over